hulyak/react-tutorial/docs/doc1.md

 <link href="https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css" rel="stylesheet" />
 ```

-`className` attribute values are coming from Semactic UI or CSS.
+`className` attribute values are coming from Semantic UI or CSS.
 You don't need to focus on those.

 For the CSS code, you can copy these styles inside `App.css` file.